mbsoft/new_mob_assignments/README.md

 1. Design your API in a RESTful way and respond with JSON.
 1. Make sure your code has tests.
+1. Consider some form of logging
-Write the code and design your system to be as realistic and production-ready as possible.
+1. Write the code and design your system to be as realistic and production-ready as possible.
 Follow best-practices and focus on quality.
 1. A skateboard might have the following attributes: name of owner, brand, weight, length, location, timestamp and any other attribution you deem necessary
 1. Add endpoints that support your solution

-some examples:
+1. Bonus points for adding any kind of front-end that can be used to visualize available boards through use of the designed APIs some examples:

   * **Create board:**